rossberg/camp/README.txt

 Of course, you can also create file associations for the audio formats you want to play with this decent piece of software.
-Then opening such a file will queue it up in Kamp.
+Then opening such a file will queue it up in Camp.

-Kamp (usually) detects if it is already running.
+Camp (usually) detects if it is already running.
 Any files passed to it will then be added to the current playlist.

 2.4 Application Storage
 -----------------------

-When starting Kamp for the first time (no matter from where), it will create a cosy little directory for itself, where it stores its configuration and database.
+When starting Camp for the first time (no matter from where), it will create a cosy little directory for itself, where it stores its configuration and database.
 Depending on your operating system, this directory is located in the canonical location for local user application data:

-* On Windows, find it under C:\Users\<you>\AppData\Local\Kamp
+* On Windows, find it under C:\Users\<you>\AppData\Local\Camp
-* On Mac, it'll go to /Users/<you>/Library/Application Directory/Kamp
+* On Mac, it'll go to /Users/<you>/Library/Application Directory/Camp
-* On Linux, it should be /home/<you>/.local/share/Kamp (or whatever $XDG_DATA_HOME is set to)
+* On Linux, it should be /home/<you>/.local/share/Camp (or whatever $XDG_DATA_HOME is set to)

 Some of the data here is in text format.
 You can edit it, but you'll definitely